-US Hiring Blows Past Expectations In March
+US hiring blows past expectations in March

-The surge, coming seven months before the November election pitting President Joe Biden against former Republican president Donald Trump, was far above market expectations of an increase of 200,000, according to Briefing.
+The surge, coming seven months before the November election pitting President Joe Biden against former Republican president Donald Trump, was far above market expectations of an increase of 200,000, according to Briefing.com.

 The unemployment rate ticked lower to 3.8 percent from 3.9 percent in February, in line with expectations -- and maintaining the longest streak of below-four-percent joblessness in decades.